ShepherdCode/ShepherdGrid/README.md

 and this [guide](https://help.ubuntu.com/community/ServerGUI).

 ## Slrum
 * Much documentation recommends slurm-llnl which runs the [cluster](https://computing.llnl.gov/tutorials/linux_clusters/) at Lawrence Livermore National Labs.
 That version may be deprecated.
-We could find an installer for it for Ubuntu.
+We could not find an installer for it for Ubuntu.
 We used WLM instead.
 It creates a /etc/slurm-llnl directory so perhaps WLM is son-of-llnl.
 * ```sudo apt-get install slurm-wlm``` from [packages](https://packages.ubuntu.com/bionic/slurm-wlm) This installed files like /usr/share/doc/slurm-wlm/slurm-wlm-configurator.easy.html
 * We found we needed a web browser do configure the nodes.
 For example, Slurm comes with instructions and examples as HTML files.
+We installed Firefox like this ```sudo apt-get install ubuntu-firefox```, probably redundant with the next step.
-So we installed Gnome and Firefox like this ```sudo apt-get install ubuntu-desktop```.
+We installed Gnome etc. like this ```sudo apt-get install ubuntu-desktop```, which took an hour.
 * Slurm
     * Invik [blog](https://www.invik.xyz/work/Slurm-on-Ubuntu-Trusty/) how to install slurm-llnl.
     * [How to Install](https://www.howtoinstall.co/en/ubuntu/trusty/slurm-llnl) for slurm-llnl.